How to take screenshots on your Mac with the Screenshot app

 Clicking the Capture Selected Portion button allows you to draw a frame on the screen, and take a screenshot of what is found inside the frame.
 If no frame is visible, your pointer turns into a crosshair, allowing you to select an area on your screen.
 This action automatically frames the selected area.
 Inside the frame, the pointer transforms into a small hand, allowing you to click and drag the target area.
 Moving the pointer to the frame edges transforms it into arrows allowing you to drag the edges and adjust the area of the screenshot.

-When you are satisfied with your selection, click Capture on the toolbar to take a screenshot of the framed area.
+When you are satisfied with your selection, press Return on your keyboard, or click or tap Capture on the toolbar to take a screenshot of the framed area.

 TIP: Pressing Spacebar on your keyboard while the Screenshot app toolbar is activated allows you to toggle between the Capture Selected Window and Capture Selected Portion.